djhaynes/stig/README.md

 - `node['stig']['network']['ipv6']` = Disable IPV6 ("no" = disable, "yes" = enable) (String)

+- `node['stig']['network']['ipv6_active_in_kernel']` = If IPv6 is disabled at the kernel level, various SYSCTL settings for IPv6 will cause the chef script to fail.
+You should set this to to 'no', if you have disabled IPv6 in the kernel.

 ( See https://supermarket.chef.io/cookbooks/sysctl )
 - `node['sysctl']['*']` = Sets configuration in sysctl config file.
 See default attributes.